Moleskine PIM Hack

 I originally used Sharpie ultra fine tip permanent markers for drawing lines.
 However, something about the marker has been changed since I published this post.
 In early 2023, I began working on my Moleskine PIM for 2024 and using a new Sharpie ultra fine-tip marker resulted in thicker lines and the ink bled through onto adjacent pages.
 Therefore, I’ve begun using the Sharpie fine felt tip pen with black ink, for drawing lines.
 I’ve decided to use the Uni-Ball Jetstream RT ballpoint pen with red ink since I only draw red lines in my monthly budgets.

 I used to create the year view using an online calendar or the calendar app on my smartphone as a guide and then I would refer back to the year view when creating the month and week views.
-However, that was tedious and prone to error.
+However, that method was tedious and prone to error.
 I used the prior year Moleskine PIM as a guide for including holidays and observances, but that also was tedious and prone to error.
 In 2020/2021, I began printing out a yearly calendar with holidays as well as a list of holidays and observances.
 I use both printouts as guides when creating a new Moleskine PIM.

 2018-005